SeldaEmir/RestfulApi_Crud/README.md

 # RestfulApi_Crud

 This repository contains an easy implementation of CRUD  operations with using REST Web service.
-Application works with localhost and contains model-dao-service layers.
-Also, there is client example in it.
+Application works with a server and contains model-dao-service layers.
+Also, there is a client example in it.